How to Clean a Sump Pump

 - Drain any standing water from your sump pit using a shop vac.

-- If you have a check valve that can be disassembled, carefully disassemble and allow any water to drain out of your check valve first, then remove it.
+- If you have a check valve that can be disassembled, carefully disassemble it and allow any water to drain out of your check valve first, then remove it.
 Rinse the valve thoroughly with water, then dry and reassemble it.

 - Once thoroughly dry, reattach your pump to the discharge pipe.